probcomp/BayesDB/docs/gettingstarted.rst

 BayesDB can estimate which columns depend on each other::

-	client('ESTIMATE DEPENDENCE PROBABILITIES FROM mytable')
+	client('ESTIMATE PAIRWISE DEPENDENCE PROBABILITY FROM mytable')

-Estimate dependence probabilities generates a column by column table that illustrates how dependent each pair of columns is.
+ESTIMATE PAIRWISE generates a column by column table that displays the value of a some function of two columns, for each pair of two columns.
+In this case the function we chose to use is DEPENDENCE PROBABILITY, which computes the probability that two columns are statistically dependent.